edamla/mediterraneanagency/_books/2021-09-01-my-companion.md

 them...
-Positive relationships between men and women, the struggles of those who cannot have children, adventurous caravan life, places visited, impres- sions gained, stories of people encountered on the road, readings, conversations held morning and night, are narrated in the progressing time from yesterday to today, intertwined with the most deli- cate emotional expression, the folk songs.
+Positive relationships between men and women, the struggles of those who cannot have children, adventurous caravan life, places visited, impressions gained, stories of people encountered on the road, readings, conversations held morning and night, are narrated in the progressing time from yesterday to today, intertwined with the most delicate emotional expression, the folk songs.
 My road companion says: “Those who find peace and happiness are those who know how to live in the world as travelers.”